 As populace ages and the baby-boom generation begins to retire, more people will seek to live in their home settings as long as possible.
 Technology is rapidly enabling ways patients can be monitored and people can be safely cared for in non-traditional settings.

-SYNNEX uses key vendor partnerships to build out solutions focused in this area.
+TD SYNNEX uses key vendor partnerships to build out solutions focused in this area.
 Mobile devices must be paired with a range of products including wireless activation, secure mobile platforms, workflow-specific carrying cases, and health care software/cloud services to deliver these solutions.
-Below are just a few of the solutions and vendor options available to you through SYNNEX.
+Below are just a few of the solutions and vendor options available to you through TD SYNNEX.

 Device-Specific Mounts and Cases